tonyfujs/ddhconnect/vignettes/contributing_content.md

 resp_update_dataset <- update_dataset(nid = poverty_map_nid, body = update_dataset_json)
 ```

-Note that you need to set the "workflow\_status" to "published" everytime you update the node.
+Note that you need to set the "workflow\_status" to "published" every time you update the node.

 ### Updating a resource

-You can use the same method to update the resource metadata.
-Get the resource node id, format the metadata using `create_json_body()` and update the resource using `update_resource()`.
+Use the same process as above to update the resource metadata.
+Get the resource node id, format the new metadata using `create_json_body()` and update the resource using `update_resource()`.

 ``` r
 update_resource_metadata <-  c("field_format" = "666",